What is the science behind some of the most interesting supplements to slow down aging?

 6. They are recognized as safe by FDA, EFSA, and other organizations

-If they are recognized as safe by large institutional bodies like the FDA (Food and Drug Administration) and EFSA (European Food Safety Agency), which could be another testimony to their safety.
+If they are recognized as safe by large, institutional bodies like the FDA (Food and Drug Administration) and EFSA (European Food Safety Agency), this could be another testimony to their safety.

 7. They are nature-based

 Ideally, they are nature-based and have been present alongside human evolution, and not novel man-made, lab-made molecules.

 8. They are found in the human body, but levels decrease with age